Galápagos tortoise: Historical exploitation

 Galápagos tortoise exploitation dramatically increased with the onset of the California Gold Rush in 1849.
 Tortoises and sea turtles were imported into San Francisco, Sacramento and various other Gold Rush towns throughout Alta California to feed the gold mining population.
 Galápagos tortoise and sea turtle bones were also recovered from the Gold Rush-era archaeological site, Thompson's Cove (CA-SFR-186H), in San Francisco, California.

+Plantation on Chatham (San Cristóbal) island.

 Population decline accelerated with the early settlement of the islands in the early 19th century, leading to unregulated hunting for meat, habitat clearance for agriculture, and the introduction of alien mammal subspecies.
 Feral pigs, dogs, cats, and black rats have become predators of eggs and young tortoises, whilst goats, donkeys, and cattle compete for grazing and trample nest sites.
 The extinction of the Floreana subspecies in the mid-19th century has been attributed to the combined pressures of hunting for the penal colony on the relatively small island, the conversion of the grazing highlands into land for farming and fruit plantations, and the introduction of feral mammals.

 Scientific collection expeditions took 661 tortoises between 1888 and 1930, and more than 120 tortoises have been taken by poachers since 1990.
 Threats continue today with the rapid expansion of the tourist industry and increasing size of human settlements on the islands.
 The tortoises are down from 15 different types of subspecies when Darwin first arrived to the current 11 subspecies.